 Clare brings extensive experience of leading masters level programmes in medical and dental education.
-She has co-delivered the Postgraduate Certificate in Medical Education for the past three years with Dr Jeremy Webb (Course Director).
-She is also Professor of Medical Education, Queen Mary University London.
+She has co-delivered the Postgraduate Certificate in Medical Education for the past five years with Dr Jeremy Webb (Course Director).
+She is Honorary Professor of Medical Education, Barts & The London School of Medicine & Dentistry, Queen Mary University London.